ballerina-platform/module-ballerinax-docusign.dsclick/ballerina/Module.md

 ## Quickstart

-This sample demonstrates a scenario of creating a clickwrap to agree for some conditions with a single click.
+To use the DocuSign Click connector in your Ballerina project, modify the `.bal` file as follows.

-### Step 1: Import the package
+### Step 1: Import the module

-Import the `ballerinax/docusign.dsclick` package into your Ballerina project.
+Import the `ballerinax/docusign.dsclick` module into your Ballerina project.

 ```ballerina
 import ballerinax/docusign.dsclick;